 Cow fencing that uses electric fencing is typically set at a much higher voltage.
 I leaned against electric cow fencing and dropped to the ground.
-Where as horse fencing I have got shocked by was more of an “OUCH!” but much more bearable.
+Whereas horse fencing I have been shocked by was more of an “OUCH!” but much more bearable.

 Here is another example of electric tape fencing but without electric wire added.

-This can be used in combination with a strand of electric wire fencing if you need a but more of a jolt, for example if the horse needs more of a reason to stay away from the fence because they don’t respect it well enough.
+This can be used in combination with a strand of electric wire fencing if you need a bit more of a jolt, for example, if the horse needs more of a reason to stay away from the fence because they don’t respect it well enough.